Sina2002F/Smart-Energy-Management/README.md

 - Users:

-Stores information about users (e.g., homeowners or administrators).
+Information about users (e.g., homeowners or administrators).

 - Devices:

-Stores information about energy-consuming devices (e.g., lights, heaters, pumps).
+Information about energy-consuming devices (e.g., lights, heaters, pumps).

 - EnergyConsumption:

-Stores energy consumption data for each device over time.
+Energy consumption data for each device over time.

 - Recommendations:

-Stores energy-saving recommendations for users.
+Energy-saving recommendations for users.

 Relationships
 - A User can have multiple Devices.